kshychko/ausdigital-nry/docs/1.0/index.md

 These are achieved by:

- * Notarising all objects (in a timeframe) into a proscribed Merkel-DAG data structure that is pegged to the Blockchain with a single record, which references a minimal signed proof document that can be verified before accessing a significant data volumes.
+ * Notarising all objects (in a timeframe) into a proscribed Merkle-DAG data structure that is pegged to the Blockchain with a single record, which references a minimal signed proof document that can be verified before accessing a significant data volumes.
- * Distributing the pegged Merkel-DAG proof structure with a decentralised, content-addressable memory system (modelled on and compatible with the Inter Planetary File System, IPFS).
+ * Distributing the pegged Merkle-DAG proof structure with a decentralised, content-addressable memory system (modelled on and compatible with the Inter Planetary File System, IPFS).
  * Avoid propietary blockchains.
 Adopt the largest public blockchain with the highest market capitalisation (BitCoin), thereby sourcing work-proof from an open market of commodity mining services and multiple open source -oftwaresimplementations.